pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

     var localforage = require('localforage');
 	```

-2. Add in functions for saving the database and retrieving it.
-LocalForage uses key-value maps, and since we're only interested in saving 1 value (the entire database), we'll hard-code our key as `storeKey`.
+2. Add in functions for saving the database and retrieving it. **LocalForage uses key-value maps**, and since we're only interested in saving a single value (the entire database), we'll hard-code our key as `storeKey`.

     ```ts
     saveAll() {